 The festive period really incorporates all of my favourite things: people, parties, excessive quantities of food, drinking, shopping and mooching.
 It also tends to incorporate arguing, which, if I’m honest, I can also quite enjoy.
 My main catalyst for a row around this time of year is sparked by one of two things: being too hot in a shop and feeling trapped in a puff jacket, or hearing Slade blasting out of a speaker for the 789th time.
 Both of these cause such catastrophic levels of rage that they threaten to potentially overturn the entire festive feeling I’ve been cultivating thus far.
 I can be happily singing along to the previous 788 plays.
 But all of a sudden something happens and I cannot deal with this song any longer.
 Mariah Carey is the only exception to this rule — a classic that really should be enjoyed the whole year round.

 One thing I’ve never done is host a Christmas Day at mine.
-I always return home to mum’s for what I consider to be the meal of the year — 10/10 from me, mother.
+I always (again, pandemics permitting) return home to mum’s for what I consider to be the meal of the year — 10/10 from me, mother.
 I have hosted my fair share of pre-Christmas parties, though.
 The keys to a great party are to make people feel so welcome that they never want to leave, to not put an end time on the invite and to make sure there is enough booze and snacks for all.
 Sound advice, I thought.
-Last year I took this too far, and the initial “7pm cocktails” evolved into a 6.50am finish as I begged my mother and pals to call it a night.
+A couple of years ago I took this too far, and the initial “7pm cocktails” evolved into a 6.50am finish as I begged my mother and pals to call it a night.
 “It’s still dark, though!” they cried.
 Well, yes — but that’s because it’s December.

 Then comes the big day, which can sometimes feel somewhat anticlimactic, and I think that’s usually my own fault.
 By the time the 25th rolls around, I’ve used up all my festive serotonin in the five weeks prior.
 I go too hard too soon!